-If your family eats bell peppers you may wonder if they’re appropriate for dogs.
+If you eat bell peppers you may wonder if they are okay for dogs.
 Can canines consume capsicum?
-Whether it’s the red, green, yellow or orange variety we will provide answers.
+Whether it’s the red, green, yellow or orange variety we have answers.

-These rainbow-colored veggies are, of course, healthy and this generally applies to dogs as well.
-There are, however, some things you should know before serving bell peppers to a pet pooch.
+These rainbow-colored veggies are obviously healthy and this generally applies to dogs as well.
+There are, however, some things to know before serving bell peppers.

 People normally eat these crunchy and light vegetables as part of a recipe.
 It would be best if your dog chowed down on plain bell peppers.
-Learn more about sharing this vegetable!
+Learn more about sharing!

 Can I Give My Dog a Bell Pepper?
-Answer: Yes, red is best
+Answer: Yes, red is recommended

 Interestingly, the color you provide actually matters.
 Let’s dig into more details for your dog’s sake!